 A knife saves the day

 Last Friday, I was leaving the office to start my weekend.
 I was going to meet a dentist friend at the shooting range for some practice.
 I started my car and heard a belt squealing.
 And, then I smelled a pungent burnt rubber odor.
 I popped the hood and saw that the tensioning pulley for the A/C belt was seized.
 The belt was slipping on the seized pulley and burning up.
-If I drove the car, the belt would have broken within a few miles.
+If I had driven the car, the belt would have broken within a few miles.
 If that happened, it might have tangled up in the other belt (brakes, alternator, steering, and water pump), causing it to fail, rendering the car inoperable.
 And that means calling a tow truck.
 I was stuck for the moment.
+I didn’t have any tools with me (or at the office).

 Handier than a Swiss watch